NikVetr/polylines/README.md

 ## Future Work

-There are a couple things I still have to do here, mostly involving how overlaps are handled: I'd like an optional argument that allows for opaque shapes or transparent shapes to visually overlap one another, with a sense of depth.
-Since that's not how polygons work, I need to fake it by finding the overlapping polygon regions and colors those in independently, but that requires a bit of extension to the base function, so I have not gotten there yet.
+There are a couple things I still want to do here, like incorporate color gradients, simulate an alpha channel for overlaps, and allow for arbitrary specification of which parts of the polygon overlap which other parts.

 ## Contributing